silviodelgado/flywork/README.md

 ## Contributing

-If you have any idea how this project can be improved, plese see [Contributing](https://github.com/silviodelgado/flywork/blob/master/CONTRIBUTING.md) section to get details.
+If you have any idea how this project can be improved, please see [Contributing](https://github.com/silviodelgado/flywork/blob/master/CONTRIBUTING.md) section to get details.
 Thank you. :)

 ## Roadmap